B.A., English and Theater Education, University of North Carolina at Greensboro

 specifically honing in on the narratives and uses of technology based tools in those

 settings.
-She is the current chair of the American Association of School Librarians
+She is the currently the American Association of School Librarian’s Director

-technology in libraries and classrooms under her brand Tech 15.
-Her current research
+integrating technology in libraries and classrooms under her brand Tech 15.
+Her current

-involves exploring makerspaces in library settings around the world along with the
+research involves exploring makerspaces in library settings around the world along

-policies, technologies, successes, and challenges that accompany those learning spaces.
+with the policies, technologies, successes, and challenges that accompany those learning

 Co-PI for Creative Arts Initiative Grant at Virginia Tech: Focus on iPod touch game